-Credits Recurrence Duration Language Level Version 5 Irregular 1 semester German 3 1
+Credits Grading scale Recurrence Duration Language Level Version 5 Grade to a tenth Irregular 1 term German 3 1

 Mandatory T-INFO-102067 Curves in CAD 5 CR Prautzsch

 Basic knowledge about smooth freeform curves, and about their representations in CAD systems and in computer graphics.
 In particular, knowledge of control points and the geometric properties of Bézier and B-spline representations.